 Therapeutic hypothermia is considered the only accepted treatment for HIE.
 It works by lowering the brain to a lower temperature, so as to prevent further damage.
 It works by applying a special cap that cools the newborn’s skull in a controlled temperature.
 Therapeutic hypothermia helps preserve central nervous system tissue.
 It also reduces swelling in the brain.

 An Oxford University and Imperial College London study noted that there was a relationship between therapeutic hypothermia and asphyxial encephalopathy.
-Asphyxial encephalopathy means brain damage as a result of a lack of oxygen to the brain.
+Asphyxial encephalopathy means brain damage because of a lack of oxygen to the brain.
 It determined that children who underwent therapeutic hypothermia and standard care were more likely to survive than children who only received standard care.

 The experiment involved randomly assigning 325 newborns to either standard care or standard care with therapeutic hypothermia.
-145 children received therapeutic hypothermia in addition to standard care.
-132 children received only standard care, which was considered the contr.
+145 children received therapeutic hypothermia besides standard care.
+132 children received only standard care, which was considered.
 52 percent of children in the hypothermia group survived with an IQ of 85 or more.
 By contrast, only 39% in the control group survived with an IQ of 85 or more.